-You’ve probably seen the photo: a young African-American girl walks to school, her eyes shielded by sunglasses.
+You’ve probably seen the photo: a young African American girl walks to school, her eyes shielded by sunglasses.
 She is surrounded by a hateful crowd of angry white people, including a girl caught mid-jeer, her teeth bared and her face hardened with anger.
 It’s one of the most famous images of the civil rights era, but it turns out that the story of the young women in the photo is even more complicated than the racial drama their faces portray.

 Hazel Bryan was just 15 when the photo was taken, but her actions on September 4, 1957—and the hatred on her face—turned her into an infamous symbol of the bigotry of Jim Crow and the intolerance faced by the students who tried to go to school that day.

 It was the first day of school in Little Rock, Arkansas, and Elizabeth Eckford, also 15 and the girl Bryan was screaming at, was headed to class at Little Rock Central High School.
-That fact alone was anything but normal: Eckford and eight other black students were recruits sent to the all-white school to test Arkansas’ supposed intention to integrate its schools.
+That fact alone was anything but normal: Eckford and eight other Black students were recruits sent to the all-white school to test Arkansas’ supposed intention to integrate its schools.

 Three years earlier, the Supreme Court ruled the segregation of public schools unconstitutional.
 But in a South ruled by the brutality of Jim Crow, many whites clung to segregation.
 Like other Southern states, Arkansas dragged its feet, and when the Supreme Court tried to force integration with a second landmark decision, the Little Rock school board decided it would integrate its schools over a period of many years.

 Technically, Little Rock Central High School was to be the first to integrate.
-Eckford and her fellow black students were entitled to attend Central High under the law, but city officials gerrymandered the district in a way that would have forced the majority of black students to attend a different school than whites.
+Eckford and her fellow Black students were entitled to attend Central High under the law, but city officials gerrymandered the district in a way that would have forced the majority of Black students to attend a different school than whites.
 The NAACP decided to defy those rules and desegregate Central High on its own.
 The group recruited students, then registered them at the school.

 But on the first day of school, a mob of furious white people assembled to make sure they couldn’t get in.
-The black students had trained for this moment.
+The Black students had trained for this moment.
 But nothing could prepare Eckford for the screaming, taunting crowd that surrounded the school.
 They called out for her to be lynched and yelled slogans like “Two, four, six eight, we don’t want to integrate!”
 In the midst of the horde, reporters and photojournalists recorded the chaos.

 Women in the crowd “shrieked in spasms, as tears flowed down their cheeks,” wrote one reporter.
 Screams of obscenities and slurs echoed through Eckford’s ears.
 A group of girls—including Bryan— “started to shriek and wail” as Eckford passed and headed toward the school.
 As she clutched a folder, trying to move forward, Bryan screamed at her and told her to “go back to Africa.”

 Eckford and the rest of the Nine never made it into school that day.
-Acting on the orders of Governor Orville Faubus, Arkansas National Guardsmen stopped her at the door and she was chased away from the school by the mob.
+Acting on the orders of Governor Orval Faubus, Arkansas National Guardsmen stopped her at the door and she was chased away from the school by the mob.
 Later that month, after President Dwight Eisenhower intervened, Eckford and the other eight students went back to school escorted by members of the 101st Airborne and were finally allowed in.